International Journal of Dental Materials Journal Policies

 - Blinded Article file:

-The main text of the article, beginning from Abstract until References (including tables and images) should be in this file.
-The file must not contain any mention of the authors' names or initials or the institution at which the study was done or acknowledgments.
+The main text of the article, beginning from the Abstract until References (including tables and images) should be in this file.
+The file must not contain any mention of the authors' names or initials or the institution at which the study was done or acknowledgements.
 Page headers/running titles can include the title but not the authors' names.
 Manuscripts not in compliance with the Journal's blinding policy will be returned to the corresponding author.
 Use doc files.
 Do not zip the files.
 Limit the file size to 1 MB.
 If the file size is large, graphs and images can be submitted separately without incorporating them in the article file to reduce the size of the file.
 The pages should be numbered consecutively, beginning with the first page of the blinded article file.
 The font style should be Times New Roman and the font size should be 12 for the main text file.

 For preparing the manuscript and more author guidelines can be found at https://ijdm.co.in/index.php/dental-materials/Author-Guidelines